India, Australia firm up series of initiatives to boost ties | Law-Order

 - India

-India and Australia on Monday vowed to expand cooperation in the Indo-Pacific and firmed up a series of new initiatives in the areas of critical minerals, mobility of students and clean energy at a virtual summit between Prime Minister Narendra Modi and his Australian counterpart Scott Morrison.
+India and Australia on Monday firmed up a series of new initiatives in the areas of critical minerals, clean energy, mobility of students and tax benefits for investments in sovereign funds at a virtual summit between Prime Minister Narendra Modi and his Australian counterpart Scott Morrison.

-The Australian side unveiled a total investment of around Rs 1,500 crore for expanding cooperation in a range of areas, including clean technology, critical minerals and the space sector.
+The Australian side unveiled a total investment of around Rs 1,500 crore in certain key sectors as the two sides vowed to further energise their ties including in the Indo-Pacific region.

 The two strategic partners decided to set up a young defence officer exchange programme to boost military cooperation and announced the setting up of a task force to examine whether the two sides could recognise the same educational qualifications.